Aptimex/parametric_cardbox/README.md

 #### Other
 All included fonts are distributed under licenses that allow for free personal and commercial use.

+I'm not including the font for the pictured Dominion logo because I don't have permission from RGG to distribute it, but you can grab it here after creating a free account: https://boardgamegeek.com/filepage/73273/dominion-card-icons-vector-images

 This is available on Thingiverse here: https://www.thingiverse.com/thing:4720741